rive-app/rive-android/CONTRIBUTING.md

 #### Kotlin

 Spotless with ktlint is the canonical Kotlin formatter.
-It uses ktlint's Android Studio style and requires trailing commas on declaration and call sites.
+It uses ktlint's Android Studio style and requires trailing commas in multiline declarations.
+Call-site trailing commas are optional and left to the author.
 From the project root, run:

 ```shell
 ./gradlew spotlessApply
 ./gradlew spotlessCheck
 ```

-`spotlessApply` formats changed Kotlin source files, and `spotlessCheck` is the same check enforced by CI.
-The rollout is ratcheted from commit `882c10136621e07d7992b2e4e7817e870a0169fa`, so existing files are formatted in full when they are first changed instead of producing a repository-wide formatting commit.
-CI checks out full Git history so the fixed baseline is always available.
-Once all Kotlin files have passed through the ratchet, the baseline can be removed to enforce the whole Android source tree directly.
+`spotlessApply` formats all Kotlin source files across the Android source tree, excluding build outputs, generated sources, and dependency sources. `spotlessCheck` enforces the same formatting in CI, including the 100-character line limit configured in `.editorconfig`.

 Android Studio users can install the ktlint plugin and optionally enable ktlint formatting on save.
 The plugin reads the project `.editorconfig`, including the Android Studio style and trailing-comma